The Benefits Of Connecting Your Donors & Beneficiaries

-The two most important groups to any nonprofit are their beneficiaries and their donors.
-Your beneficiaries are the reason you do the work in the first place and your donors make the work possible.
-Very often, however, these groups are completely isolated from each other.
+Two of the most important groups to any nonprofit are their beneficiaries and donors.
+Your beneficiaries, or clients, are the reason you do the work in the first place; your donors partner with you to help make the work possible.
+But often these groups are completely isolated from each other.

 Sometimes your work necessitates this.
-If you work with small children, in complex legal issues, or in any situation where discretion is necessary, you must keep privacy the priority.
-When possible, bringing the two together is a great way to give both parties the opportunity to feel like they’re part of a larger community.
+If you work with small children, in complex legal issues, or in any situation where discretion is necessary, you must keep privacy as your priority.
+But when possible, bringing the two together is a great way to give both parties the opportunity to feel like they’re part of a larger community.

-Here are some ways to connect your donors and beneficiaries.
+Here are some of our tips on connecting your donors and beneficiaries.

 Think of ways you can bring these two groups together that would help both sides.
 We usually think of this connection in terms of how it can help your donors understand and care more about your work.
-Beneficiaries so often positively change volunteers and donors’ lives, so give your donors a chance to do the same.
+Think about how you can use this opportunity to connect your donors more directly to your work.

 If your nonprofit tutors adults for the GED, you can connect one of your successful donors to lead a resume training.
-If your organization promotes literacy, ask your donors to host a storytime.
-Think of activities that will both help your donors better understand the people you support and give them the opportunity to build relationships with them directly.
+If your organization promotes literacy, ask your donors to host a story time.
+Think of activities that will help your donors better understand the people you support and give them the opportunity to build relationships with them directly.
 Give your donors the opportunity to benefit, not by reinforcing a donor savior complex, but by offering them the opportunity to learn.

 Many nonprofit events are glamorous occasions, far separate from the work you do every day.
 These events have their place, but an event that brings together your donors and beneficiaries has the potential to be even more powerful.
 What are some passions or needs both groups share?
 Can you design an event that would be interesting to both?